adrikosm/Tensorflow_Dog_Vision/README.md

 ## Challenges

-Making the project into a computer vision
+Turning the project into a real time detection application

 ## What next?